 |Psychosis||600mg per day|

-This wide range of experimental dosages signals to us, the reader, that there isn’t a consensus on how much CBD should be used to treat specific conditions.
-If you decide to use CBD, you should be aware that there is no universally recognized dose.
+This wide range of experimental dosages signals to us, the reader, that there isn’t a scientific consensus on how much CBD you should use for any ailment.
 In fact, some research suggests that people may respond differently to various dosages, so it may take some experimentation to find the right dose for you.

 It’s also important to remember that you should consult your doctor (if you have access to one) if you have symptoms of a serious mental or physical health condition.
 CBD could interact negatively with one of your medications or potentially worsen one of your symptoms.